asterics/AsTeRICS-Grid/docs/documentation_user/09_input-options.md

 ## Input options modals

-Each input option dialog opened by "[Main view](02_navigation.md#main---view) - Input options" has about the same structure, see Figure 4 (can be seen as shown below when input option (here: Scanning) is enabled):
+Each input option dialog opened by "[Main view](04_navigation-overview.md) - Input options" has about the same structure, see Figure 4 (can be seen as shown below when input option (here: Scanning) is enabled):

 ![general structure of an input option dialog](./img/input_options_general_en.jpg)

-*Fig. 4: General structure of an input option dialog, when input option is enabled*
+*Figure 4: General structure of an input option dialog, when input option is enabled*

 These are the basic elements of an input option dialog as in figure 4:

 1. **Enable checkbox**: Generally enable or disable this input method.
 The subsequent sections are only visible if the input method is enabled.
-2. **Input section**: configure input actions like described in section [Introduction to input events](04_input_options.md#introduction-to-input-events)
+2. **Input section**: configure input actions like described in section [Introduction to input events](09_input_options.md#introduction-to-input-events)
 3. **Advanced settings**: configure advanced settings for this input method
 4. **Test configuration**: opens a 10x10 test grid where the current input configuration can be tested
 5. **Cancel**: close the dialog discarding changes